Blog

 We want to make sure you are aware of a key things you need to be on the look out for.

-1. What is this term “coverage”?
+1. What is this term “limit”?

 According to the Association of British Insurers (ABI), the average claim for pet insurance is now over £700.
 If you have two claims in a year (at the average claim rate) that would mean £1,400 and three claims £2,100… you get the idea.

 The Waggel way: Not all pets are the same, and we want to make sure everybody can get a policy to suit their particular pet's breed and age.
-Our coverage starts at a minimum of £1,000 and goes up to £15,000.
+Our Annual Limit starts at a minimum of £1,000 and goes up to £15,000.
 You are also able to adjust your Annual Limit every year at renewal.

 2. Types of policies